DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 git push origin 1.1.0rcN
 ```

-The tag-triggered `Build nine-Wheel runtime release` workflow builds, verifies,
+The tag-triggered release workflow builds, verifies, and attaches all
-and attaches all nine Wheels plus `CHECKSUMS.txt` to a draft pre-release.
+eleven Wheels plus `CHECKSUMS.txt` to a draft pre-release.
+It refuses to
+touch a tag that already has a release, so a candidate that fails at
+publishing is spent: take the next number rather than retagging.
 Do
 not manually substitute a local Wheel.
 For emergency manual recovery only:

 ```bash